 In another handshake across the border, the Padres are the first MLB team to play a baseball game in Mexico City.
 In August 1996, the Padres played the first MLB game ever in Mexico, a series against the Mets approximately 100 miles south of Texas in Monterrey.

-Today, stars like Manny Machado and Fernando Tatis Jr. , representing the Dominican Republic but definitely celebrated in the Mexican community, are lifting the Padres organization to new heights, and turning a new generation into Padres fans.
-They proudly interweave their Hispanic heritage into these new pages of Padres history.
+Today, stars like Manny Machado and Fernando Tatis Jr., representing the Dominican Republic but deeply celebrated in the Mexican community,

 Join the conversation (@PetcoParkSD) or contact us about info posted on this website.
-For tickets and stadium experience inquiries, contact the Padres at
+For tickets and stadium experience inquiries, contact the Padres directly at 619–795–5000.

 Petco Park Insider is a reader-supported site, unaffiliated with the Padres organization or Petco Park.
-These pages contain affiliate links through which we may receive compensation from advertisers if you choose to purchase certain products, at no additional cost to you.
-It is paid by the advertisers and helps keep our site running.
+Pages with affiliate links may generate a commission from advertisers if you make a purchase, at no additional cost to you.
+Just by reading you are helping keep the site running.
 Thank you!

 You may also enjoy: